zethkane/Maven.Quiz5/README.md

 ### StringEvaluator
 * **Description**
-	* The purpose of this class is to
+	* The purpose of this class is to create a utility class for `String`
 * **Methods to Complete**
 	* `String[] getAllSubstrings(String string)`
 	* `String[] getCommonSubstrings(String string1, String string2)`